This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 It all came together and I soon learned that paying the mortgage twice isn’t necessarily the account-draining event I originally suspected.

-Here’s what I learned about the available options:
+Here’s what I learned about the available options when you pay your mortgage twice:

 1) Panic, grit your teeth, and just take it.